PM4-FS25-DungeonCrawl/DungeonCrawl/windows_setup.md

 ## Windows

+Read these instructions thoroughly.

+Turn on your pc.

+Open your browser of choice.

 Install msys2 from https://www.msys2.org/

+Navigate to your downloads folder.

+Double click on the .exe file you just downloaded.

+Follow the instructions of the installer.

 open msys2 mingw edition, probably under "C:\tools\msys64\mingw64.exe"

 run:
 pacman -S mingw-w64-x86_64-notcurses

+if you wan't to use git from within msys and not your normal windows shell run: pacman -S git

+Install meson:
 pacman -S mingw-w64-x86_64-python mingw-w64-x86_64-meson

 restart the shell.